 Chris Walker, who played two years for head coach Brian Katz at San Joaquin Delta College followed by two seasons at Oklahoma, completed his fifth season as an assistant coach with the Hornets in 2017-18 after spending the previous two years (2011-13) as the team’s director of operations.

 Sacramento State increased its conference win total each of his first four seasons on the staff, culminating in the 2014-15 squad posting a 21-12 overall record and a 13-5 mark in the Big Sky Conference while securing the program’s first postseason appearance in the Div.
 I era (1991-pres.), and the team’s first postseason victory in 53 years.

-Sacramento State has also won at least 13 games each of the last five years, the first time that has happened in 43 years when the Hornets ran off seven straight seasons from 1966-73.
+Sacramento State also won at least 13 games five straight years from 2012-17, the first time that happened in 43 years when the Hornets ran off seven straight seasons from 1966-73.
 In addition, the Hornets won Big Sky Tournament games three consecutive years (2015-17) for the first time ever.
 Moreover, the team posted three conference records of .500 or better during Walker’s tenure after the program had done so just twice in 27 years prior to his arrival.

 The Hornets have also established a homecourt advantage that has seen the program post a 67-30 combined record (.690 winning percentage) inside the Nest over the last seven years.
 Also, during that time, the team is 42-24 (.636) at home against conference competition.

 The Hornets’ overall record of 21-12 during the 2014-15 season marked the first time in the Div.
 I era that Sacramento State finished above the .500 mark, and first time since the 1988-89 season.
 In addition, the 21 wins were tied for second most in program history (1948-pres.), and the 13 conference victories were the most in school history (regardless of conference).
 All of this from a program that had entered the 2014-15 season with just three winning seasons in the previous 38 years.